Peter Georgescu: Business career and writing

 Georgescu became chairman and CEO of Young & Rubicam in 1994 and served in those positions until 2000.
 As chairman he began to streamline the company's operations.
 In 1995 Y&R began an acquisition push increasing ownership in advertising agencies and public relations firms across Africa, Asia, Europe, and Latin America.

-Georgescu is the author of the books The Constant Choice: An Everyday Journey From Evil Towards Good and The Source of Success and he wrote the foreword for "Eisenhower on Leadership: Ike's Enduring Lessons in Total Victory Management".
+Georgescu is the author of the three books, "Capitalists, Arise!, The Constant Choice: An Everyday Journey From Evil Towards Good and The Source of Success and he wrote the foreword for "Eisenhower on Leadership: Ike's Enduring Lessons in Total Victory Management".
 He was interviewed on The Constant Choice by Leonard Lopate on the Leonard Lopate Show on WNYC, the NPR affiliate in New York City.
 He was elected to the American Advertising Federation Hall of Fame in 2011.

 An opinion piece Georgescu penned in the Sunday Review section of The New York Times, on financial disparity, titled, "Capitalists, Arise: We Need to Deal with Income Inequality", in which he argues that monetary disparity in the U.S. has to be addressed as the situation otherwise would lead to unbearable taxes or social tempest, engendered over one thousand comments on the newspaper's Facebook page.

 Georgescu has sat on the Board of Trustees of NewYork–Presbyterian Hospital since 1996.

 Georgescu received the Golden Plate Award of the American Academy of Achievement in 1997.

 Georgescu endorsed Democratic candidate Hillary Clinton in the 2016 U.S. presidential election.